The Wolf Among Us Review

 From the creators of the Game of the Year award-winning series The Walking Dead: A Telltale Games Series, comes a gritty, violent and mature thriller based on the award-winning Fables comic books (DC Comics/Vertigo).

 As Bigby Wolf - THE big bad wolf - you will discover that a brutal, bloody murder is just a taste of things to come in a game series where your every decision can have enormous consequences.

 An evolution of Telltale's ground-breaking choice and consequence game mechanics will ensure the player learns that even as Bigby Wolf, Sheriff of Fabletown, life in the big bad city is bloody, terrifying and dangerous.

-Over a season of content spanning across 5 episodes (Episode 1-5 Available Now):
+Over a season of content spanning across 5 episodes (All five critically acclaimed episodes are available now):

 Episode 3: A Crooked Mile

 Episode 5: Cry Wolf